 Information in this article does not constitute legal advice, it is for informational purposes only, and may not constitute the most up-to-date information.
 Readers should contact their attorney for advice on any particular legal matter.

-If you're anything like me, you're probably wondering how you can afford bankruptcy in Montana, especially when it's already tough to pay the bills, with interest rates and inflation still causing headaches in 2024.
-Sure, some bankruptcy costs like filing fees and credit counseling courses are pretty similar across the board.
-But when it comes to attorney fees, they can vary wildly depending on whether you're in Cheyenne or Casper.
+You might be wondering how on earth can you afford the cost of bankruptcy in Wyoming when you're already struggling to pay your bills?
+Especially with interest rates and inflation still wreaking havoc in 2025.
+While many bankruptcy costs, like the filing fee and credit counseling courses, are pretty similar across the board, attorney fees can vary dramatically.
+Whether you're in Cheyenne or Casper, the range can change significantly.

 Table of Contents